mother

 But what if my capacity issue wasn’t about needing to become at all.
 What if it was actually about needing to unbecome.

-Or to think about it in less philosophically grandiose terms — to breathe properly, I needed to get rid of some shit.
+Or to think about it in less philosophically grandiose terms—to breathe properly, I needed to get rid of some shit.

 My mother detests smoking.
 Detest is in fact too soft.

-One time she found a loose cig in my cardigan pocket.
-She didn’t speak to me for 3 weeks.
-With your lungs, really?
+One time, when I was about 17, she found a loose cig in one of my jumpers when putting it in the wash.
+She didn’t speak to me for 3 weeks.With your lungs, really?
 After all of those renditions of Greensleeves?

 I’d first started smoking when I was 16, having long given up on improving the capacity issue. this was around the same time that I was doing anything and everything I could think of to feel anything at all.
 I began to become drawn to anything that mirrored my own brokenness, my own inherent sense of unsalvageability.
 It’s hard thinking about that person, the partying, the recklessness, the point where youthful hedonism gave way to nihilism, the lack of care they had for themselves. the lack of love.

-Those years 16-19 are the worst.
+The years 16-21 are the worst.
 Blurry to the point of indiscriminate, chunks of timeline are disassociated from memory.
 Bitten off and spat back out into the space-time continuum.
+I’ll never forget the phone call I made at 2 am, the night the suicidal ideation had reached its peak.

-I’ll never forget the phone call I made, the night the suicidal ideation reached its peak.
 Mum, I can’t stop thinking about hurting myself.

-Mum drove 6 hours to collect me.
+Mum drove 6 hours to pick me up.

 *